nguy1068/CarousellxCT_CladUI/README.md

 # Intro

-> This is a trim off version to share with 3rd-party vendors.

 Clad UI Design System is a system of design tokens, guidelines, theming solution and components library that helps Chotot front end and mobile engineers build consistent UIs faster and more satisfyingly.